openactive/openactive-test-suite/README.md

 This will install the dependencies needed for both packages.

+For developers that are customising the installation, for use in e.g. Docker, the directory `./packages/test-interface-criteria` is a dependency, and so must be present during `npm install`.

 ## Running

-The broker is a pre-requisite to running the test suite.
+The broker mircoservice must be running before the test suite is run.

-### Broker
+### Broker microservice
 ```bash
 cd packages/openactive-broker-microservice
 npm run start